(This is part of a larger series on finding your footing on Arch Linux.)

-Go to the browser’s URL bar, then press and hold down a key.
+Context: Go to any location you can type text (a text editor, your web browser’s search bar, etc.), then press and hold down a key.
 After an initial delay, the key begins to repeat at a fixed rate.
 The initial delay between key press and the onset of repetition is called typematic delay, and the time between key repeats once repetition begins is called typematic rate.

-A typical typematic delay is a few hundred milliseconds.
-Typematic rates tend to be faster, and are usually measured in hertz; 20 to 30 Hz (20 to 30 key repetitions per second) are common values.
+A typical typematic delay is around 500 milliseconds, and typical typematic rates are on the order of 20 to 30 hertz (20 to 30 key repetitions per second).

 You can set the X11 typematic delay and repeat using the